Quantum thermalization must occur in translation-invariant systems at high temperature

 Establishing a rigorous mathematical foundation for quantum thermalization~\cite{Polkovnikov2011,Gogolin2016,Nandkishore2015,Abanin2019,Alhambra2023} is arguably the most important challenge in quantum statistical physics.
 Such a feat would position the foundational principle of statistical mechanics --- that a system evolves into a state with maximum entropy --- as a derived, provable statement.
 The significance extends beyond this fundamental theory, as quantum thermalization underpins key questions across many other branches of physics, including the equilibration of heavy-ion experiments described by quantum chromodynamics~\cite{Raju2021} and the formation of black holes in certain quantum-gravity theories~\cite{Harlow2016}.
 It also relates to practical applications, such as the development of passive quantum memories for quantum computation~\cite{Brown2016}.

-The emergence of statistical mechanics in quantum systems is a century-old problem~\cite{vonNeumann2010} which has been attacked by a multitude of complementary approaches, including devising conjectures such as the eigenstate thermalization hypothesis (ETH)~\cite{Deutsch1991,Srednicki1994,Dymarsky2018} and performing numerical or quantum simulations~\cite{Kinoshita2006,Rigol2008,Trotzky2012,Gring2012,Langen2015,Kaufman2016}.
+The emergence of statistical mechanics in quantum systems is a century-old problem~\cite{vonNeumann2010} which has been attacked by a multitude of complementary approaches, including devising conjectures such as the eigenstate thermalization hypothesis (ETH)~\cite{Deutsch1991,Srednicki1994,Dymarsky2018} and performing numerical or quantum simulations~\cite{Jensen1985,Kinoshita2006,Rigol2008,Trotzky2012,Gring2012,Langen2015,Kaufman2016}.
 While these approaches provide useful insights and relevant conceptual understanding, they do not constitute the rigorous approach desired to tackle foundational questions.
 Recent developments in quantum information theory present us with a new avenue.
 By leveraging symmetries and information theory, a number of rigorous and precise statements about quantum dynamics have been formulated~\cite{Tasaki1998,Goldstein2006,Popescu2006, Reimann2008,Linden2009,Cramer2012,Keating2015,Muller2015,Reimann2016,Mori2016,Farrelly2017,Huang2019,Buca2023,Bertoni2025}, bringing us a step closer to a complete proof of quantum thermalization.

 Here, we adopt such a rigorous, information-theoretic approach to identify a broad set of physical conditions under which quantum thermalization must provably occur, without appealing to any unproven hypothesis.
 We prove that quantum thermalization must occur in any qubit system with local interactions under three conditions: high effective temperature, translation invariance, and no perfect resonances in the energy spectrum.
-Unlike previous results, we prove this statement without breaking the locality of the Hamiltonian~\cite{Bertoni2025}, imposing any assumptions on the energy distribution of the initial state~\cite{Muller2015,Farrelly2017}, or relying on empirical postulates such as the ETH.
+Unlike previous results, we prove this statement without breaking the locality of the Hamiltonian~\cite{Bertoni2025}, imposing any assumptions on the energy distribution of the initial state~\cite{Muller2015,Farrelly2017}, or relying on empirical postulates such as the ETH or the emergence of typicality in dynamics~\cite{Popescu2006}.